jjfeng/aACP_adaptive_testing/README.md

 # Reproducing simulation results

-The `simulation_adversary` folder contains the first set of simulations with an ``adversarial'' model developer who proposes deleterious modifications.
+The `simulation_adversary` folder contains the first set of simulations with an "adversarial" model developer who proposes deleterious modifications.
 The `simulation_reuse` folder contains the second set of simulations where the model developer generally proposes beneficial modifications.
 To run the simulations, run `scons <simulation_folder_name>`.